gunstr/Inventree-SO-line-item-import/README.md

 1. Click "Upload Excel" and select a file.
 2. The plugin runs a dry-run preview first (no data is written).
-3. Review the preview table and summary.
+3. Review the preview table (shown as a modal-style preview view in the panel) and summary.
-4. Click "Add to SO" to create Sales Order line items from the validated preview.
+4. Click "Add to SO" to create Sales Order line items.

 Notes:

 - "Add to SO" is enabled only after a successful dry-run.
+- The Excel file is validated twice:
-- The dry-run preview token is short-lived (15 minutes).
-If expired, upload again.
+	- once during dry-run preview
+	- again when "Add to SO" is clicked
+- Because validation is repeated against live database state, the final created lines can differ from what the preview table showed if data changed between preview and import.
+- This can happen if another user updates data, but also if the same user updates data in another browser tab and then returns to the preview tab.
+- The "Import Summary" will show what has actually been added to the Sales Order, and what has been skipped.
+- If you make data changes and want to verify the expected result, upload the Excel file again before clicking "Add to SO".

 ### Excel Format